Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 Pemba Island Trees Vegetation

-Pemba is a totally different story.
-Despite being easily enough reachable from Zanzibar, the island still sees very little tourism.
-Pemba is much more pristine than Unguja, both naturally and culturally – It’s a very conservative island where 98% of the population follows strict Islamic costumes.
+Pemba is much more pristine than Unguja, both in its natural and cultural aspects.
+It’s a very conservative island where 98% of the population follows strict Islamic customs.

-Pemba doesn’t have many beaches, being mostly surrounded by thick mangrove forests, the landscape though is much more interesting with rolling hills, huge trees, swamps, and densely forested areas.
+Pemba doesn’t have many beaches, being mostly surrounded by thick mangrove forests.
+The landscape, though, is much more interesting with rolling hills, huge trees, swamps, and densely forested areas.

 Diving in Zanzibar/Unguja